Spoiler alert! Facebook does not replace a business website.

 Facebook makes its money by selling advertising.

-With Facebook, you have absolutely No control of seo.
+With Facebook, you have absolutely no control over SEO.

 Search Engines crawl the web looking for websites to serve up to their users for their request search terms.

-A Facebook Page does not give control of how your business shows up on the SERP (search engine report page).
+A Facebook Page does not give control over how your business shows up on the SERP (search engine report page).

 If you want to rank for “used cars” or “Volkswagon Repair” in your area, chances are all of your competitor’s websites are showing up and not your Facebook Page.